keysmet/keysmet-doc/api.md

 ### `print(...)`

-Print one or several values to the emulator console.
+Prints one or several values to the emulator console.
 Has no effect on device.

 ```lua
 print("string")
 print(1)
 print(myvar, myvar2)
 ```

+### `restart()`

+Restarts the script from the beginning.

 ## Keys